 Overall, VAUDE achieved high results – even better than those for its preliminary report, despite adjusting to the new, more rigorous ECG Matrix 5.0.

-A Common Good Balance Sheet measures entrepreneurial success not only in terms of financial gain, but also in terms of its contribution to the common good.
-This includes human dignity, cooperation, environmental sustainability, social justice, and democracy.
-The objective is a transparent and credible assessment of where a company is in relation to the common good.
-Unlike other sustainability standards such as GRI or EMAS, an ECG Balance not only provides clear insight into all areas of corporate responsibility, but is also a qualitative assessment.
+The Common Good Balance Sheet measures entrepreneurial success not only in terms of financial gain, but also in terms of its contribution to the common good.
+This includes human dignity, solidarity, ecological sustainability, social justice, democratic participation and transparency.
+The objective is a verifiable and credible assessment of a company’s position in relation to the common good.
+Unlike other sustainability standards such as GRI or EMAS, an ECG Balance Sheet not only provides transparency through all areas of corporate social responsibility, but is also a qualitative and quantitative assessment.

-The balance sheet is initially created as a self-assessment in a detailed ECG report.
-Then this information is examined and evaluated by an external ECG auditor.
-Using a point system, the company’s self-assessment and the external ECG auditor’s assessment are directly compared.
-The results are published in an audit report.
-In a related audit certificate, total assets are published.
-As a result, the company’s contribution to the common good is directly comparable.
+The balance sheet is initially created as a self-assessment for the ECG report.
+This information is then examined and evaluated by an external ECG auditor.
+By using a points system, the company’s self-assessment and the external ECG auditor’s assessment are directly compared.
+The results are recorded in an Audit Report.
+The balance sheet total is published in the corresponding certificate.
+This makes the contribution of companies to the common good directly comparable.

-Starting December 31, 2016 Germany, the EU Directive on the Disclosure of Non-financial and Diversity-related Information came into effect.
-Together with other ECG companies, VAUDE supports the recognition of the ECG Balance as one of the legally binding standards for the implementation of the EU CSR Directive 2014/95 in Germany.
+On December 31, 2016, the EU Directive on the Disclosure of Non-financial and Diversity-related Information came into effect in Germany.
+Together with other ECG companies, VAUDE supports the recognition of the ECG Balance Sheet as one of the legally binding standards for the implementation of the EU CSR Directive 2014/95 in Germany.